-In addition to health effects, COBRA also generates an economic cost for each health endpoint5.
+In addition to health effects, COBRA generates an economic cost for each health endpoint5.
 The valuation is expressed as a present value in 2010\$ based on a user-specified discount rate of 3 or 7%.
 The potential costs associated with this study cover a range based on the discount rate and set of studies chosen for premature mortality and non-fatal heart attacks; roughly 99% of the costs are associated with premature mortality.
-Using the 7% discount rate, costs range from 0.96 to 2.17 Billion, while a 3% discount rate has costs from 1.07 to 2.40 Billion.
+Using the 7% discount rate, costs range from \$0.96 to 2.17 Billion for the four plant case and \$0.39 to 0.9 Billion for the two plant case.
+Using a 3% discount rate has costs from \$1.07 to 2.40 or \$0.44 to 1.0 Billion for the four and two plant closure cases, respectively.